whopperprinting/LayerLapse/README.md

 ---

+## 🧩 Custom Mounts/Enclosures

+I am working on making custom brackets for my printers to easily attach the sensors to my printers.
+My hope is that others will post their mounts as well!
+I am also working on an enclosure for the LayerLapse device, but I will also be uploading the final STEP file for the board so anyone can design their own enclosure!

+---

 ## 🔧 Uploading Firmware (Only needed if you're customizing — LayerLapse is shipped preloaded and ready to use)

 Steps: